InteractivePublishing/BundleSetup/README.txt

 Data+Viewer Bundle Setup.
+For best viewing on windows, open with wordpad.
 Viewer uses 3D Slicer, for documentation on Slicer, visit https://www.slicer.org/wiki/Documentation/4.10
 (Not all modules available.)

+Requirements:
+3D slicer, version 4.10.2 or newer.
+Availabe at https://download.slicer.org/
+(Release, 4.10.2, and 4.11.20200930 tested, cannot guarntee other versions will function.)
+Optional, git command line tools to update ndLibrarySupport code.

+Setup generates a shortuct to launch this data with custome slicer views.
+These shortcuts follow a formula of StartSlicer_with_{LIBNAME}_v{DATAVERSION}

+They are always created in the root of the data path, next to the setup files.
+You can move the shortcuts after creation.
+You CANNOT move the data folder, if you do delete the shortcut, and re-run setup.

-To create a convience shortcut to start slicer with this data, please run the appropriate script for your operating system.
+Run the appropriate script for your operating system to generate the shortcut.
 (linux, you can use the mac setup to clue you in.)

 WARNING: The setup scripts don't work if there are spaces or special characters in the path.